 “Greedy law schools and the American Bar Association created this crisis.
 The law schools set tuition levels far too high, and the ABA allowed law schools to admit far too many students.
 As a result, thousands of law-school graduates share Leslie Campbell’s predicament– an onerous level of student-loan debt and no law job.

-To put this into perspective… let me just say, if you are in financial crisis with a student loan, I completely and thoroughly am able to understand.
+To put this into perspective… let me say, if you are in financial crisis with a student loan, I completely and thoroughly can understand.
 I was there!
 But I was a good student and learned how to solve problems.

 The answer to my problem was filing bankruptcy and proving undue hardship.
 I had no choice.
-My education (while a great one) did not provide me the door of opportunity I had expected, and my life had some very serious setbacks, none of which I had much control over.
+My education (while a great one) did not provide me the door of opportunity I had expected.
+My life had some severe setbacks, none of which I had much control over.

 God Bless!
 Sincerely yours, Richard Allan Precht